sul-dlss/sdr-deploy/README.md

 ### Notes and tips:
 * All repos will be cloned to `tmp/repos`.
+* Any repos cloned to `tmp/repos` that are no longer configured in the `settings.yml` file will be automatically removed when you deploy or check cocina versions to prevent outdated code from being checked.
+If you add the repo back to the `settings.yml` file again later, it will be re-cloned automatically.
 * If you prefer your output in color, this will work:
 ```
 export SSHKIT_COLOR='TRUE'